altocodenl/tagaway/readme.md

 ## Status

-tagaway is currently in private beta.
+tagaway is currently in public beta.

 The authors wish to thank [Browserstack](https://browserstack.com) for providing tools to test cross-browser compatibility.